Larnelle Harris

-Larnelle Steward Harris (born July 6, 1947) is an American gospel singer and songwriter.
-During his 40-plus years of ministry, Harris has recorded 22 albums, won five Grammy Awards and 11 Dove Awards, and has had several number one songs on the inspirational music charts.
+Larnelle Steward Harris (born July 11, 1947) is an American gospel singer and songwriter.
+During his multiple decades of ministry, Harris has recorded 22 albums, won five Grammy Awards and 11 Dove Awards, and has had several number one songs on the inspirational music charts.
+Known for his classically trained tenor voice blended with the expressive power of Black Gospel, he has been a major presence in contemporary Christian music for more than fifty years.